OUTBACK FESTIVALS, SHOWS AND EVENTS

 Mackay Home Show & Caravan, Camping Expo - May

 Caravan, motorhome, camper trailer and camping gear manufacturers and retailers will join more than 100 businesses showcasing wares for the home.
 For more information check out their website at :https://mackayexpo.com.au

 Compete against locals and tourists in pumpkin-themed events or kick back and enjoy the fun with market stalls, roving entertainment and a main stage.
 For more information check out their website: http://www.goomeripumpkinfestival.com.au

 Richmond Fossil Festival - May

 Looking for a fun-filled Outback experience?
-The weekend promises fun for everyone: Admire the skills of the cowboys at the Rodeo; Test your strength in the World Championship Moon-Rock Throwing or the Caterpillar Loader Pull; Cheer on your favourite at the Bush Race meeting; Take a buggy ride and boogie to the live music at the Street Party.
-For all the details, check out their web site at: http://www.fossilfestival.com.au/home
+The weekend promises fun for everyone - Admire the skills of the cowboys at the Rodeo; line the main street for the parade, cheer on your favourite at the Bush Race meeting, test your strength in the World Championship Moon-Rock Throwing as well as a Party in the Paddock with live music, stalls and fun for the kids.
+For all the details, check out their web site at: https://www.facebook.com/richmondoutbackfossilfest/

 Barcaldine’s Tree of Knowledge Festival - May